NebulousLabs/Sia/Consensus.md

 	to prove that the entropy buffers are invalid public keys.

   There are plans to also add ECDSA secp256k1 and Schnorr secp256k1.
-New signing algorithms can be added to Sia through a soft fork.
+New signing algorithms can be added to Sia through a soft fork, because unrecognized algorithm types are always considered to have valid signatures.

 Currency
 --------